 I think these Maple Roasted Chicken with Sweet Potatoes turned out great.
 What do you think?
 Will you be giving it a try?
 Do you think your family would eat this and enjoy it?
 Share your comments and results with me below!

-Maple Roasted Chicken with Sweet Potatoes Skillet Recipe
+Maple Roasted Chicken Sweet Potato Skillet Recipe

 - Prep Time: 30 minutes